 But she argues that pizza should be served with a vegetable.
 The nutrition standards, she argues, were intended to reinforce the 2010 Dietary Guidelines that say it's important for people to eat whole fruits and vegetables.

-The AFFI's Corey Henry argues that even a little tomato paste on a slice of piece packs in a lot of the nutrients kids need.
+The AFFI's Corey Henry argues that even a little tomato paste on a slice of pizza packs in a lot of the nutrients kids need.

 "Tomato paste is almost unique in its ability to provide a very significant amount of critical nutrients and vitamins," says Henry.
 And he argues that any comparison to the 1980s ketchup-as-a-vegetable controversy is just unfair.